-On the occasion of the exhibition „Penelope reconstructed“ in the museum for Plaster Casts of Classical Sculptures in Munich, a loom was assembled to give a notion of Penelope’s huge loom and the weave.
+On the occasion of the exhibition „Penelope reconstructed“ in the Museum for Plaster Casts of Classical Sculptures in Munich, a loom was assembled to give a notion of Penelope’s huge loom and the weave.
 The warp-weighted loom made by Andreas Willmy was not meant as a reconstruction, but as a functional tool.
 Not one of the depictions of ancient looms on vases would be suitable as blueprint for a loom reconstruction.
 We know nothing about the raw material or the kind of joints applied.
-The warp-weighted loom in Munich has no firm joints and the idea was to use textile means (strings and ropes) for an easy setup and takedown of the device.
-For presenting the loom in the open space of the museum, the loom got a support; a feature that is uncommon to ancient ones.
+The warp-weighted loom in Munich has no firm joints and the idea was to use textile means (strings and ropes) for an easy setup and take-down of the device.
+For presenting the loom in the open space of the museum, the loom got a support; a feature that might have been uncommon to ancient ones.

 The warp-weighted loom is a very flexible device.
-It is possible to detach and rearrange the weights at any time, to change the direction of the warp, to change the heddles and the rhythm of warp-lifts, and to combine different types of weave.
+It is possible to detach and re-arrange the weights at any time, to change the direction of the warp, to change the heddles and the rhythm of warp-lifts, and to combine different types of weave.
 This was crucial especially for the structure of the Chiusi fabric, where the weft threads of the short and narrow starting band are also the warp threads of the figured band, but in respect to the whole weave, they run again in weft direction.

 Such a combination of different bands within one weave is unusual to us today.
 However, we find it applied for example in the coat from Thorsberg.
 Such combinations of bands may also explain literary epigrams where several girls weave hems for a fabric.
 These are probably starting borders or vertical continuations on the selvedge.
 A poem, by Antipater of Sidon (AP 6.287), reads:

-Artemis, fairest of virgins, sovereign lady of women / We three wove (hypehnametha) this border (pezan) for thee. / Bitie wrought (kame) the dancing girls / And the crooked stream of winding Maeander. / Blonde Antianira devised the decoration (kosmos) / That lies on the left side of the river, / And Bittion that on the right, / Measuring a span and a palm.
+Artemis, fairest of virgins, sovereign lady of women / We three wove (hyphenametha) this border (pezan) for thee. / Bitie wrought (kame) the dancing girls / And the crooked stream of winding Maeander. / Blonde Antianira devised the decoration (kosmos) / That lies on the left side of the river, / And Bittion that on the right, / Measuring a span and a palm.